DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

         - It is the conversion or transformation of a capability of one web application into a microservice that can be called upon by numerous other web applications.
 The relationship to an application programming interface (API) is that each microservice must have a clearly defined (and secured!)
 API to allow for I/O between multi-­microservices as well as to and from other applications.
         - creating many discrete software objects and then binds them together using APIs is an example of a micro services architecture.
 Each of the component micro services performs a discrete task and then communicates with other micro services using APIs
         - Securing microservices:
-            - use HTTPS only
+            - 🥩use HTTPS only
-            - encrypt everything possible and use routine scanning
+            - 🥩encrypt everything possible and use routine scanning
-            - closely aligned with microservices is the concept of shifting left, or addressing security earlier in the SDLC; also integrating it into the CI/CD pipeline
+            - 🥩closely aligned with microservices is the concept of shifting left, or addressing security earlier in the SDLC; also integrating it into the CI/CD pipeline
-            - consider the software supplychain or dependencies of libries used, when addressing updates and patching
+            - 🥩consider the software supplychain or dependencies of libries used, when addressing updates and patching
 - 3.5.10 Containerization
     - ❄️**Containerization**: AKA OS virtualization, is based on the concept of eliminating the duplication of OS elements in a virtual machine; instead each app is placed into a container that includes only the actual resources needed to support the enclosed app, and the common or shared OS elements are then part of the hypervisor
         - Containerization is able to provide 10 to 100 x more application density per physical server compared to traditional virtualization